Trunyan: Description

+According to copperplate inscriptions found in one of the shrines of the main temple of Trunyan, the temple dates back to at least the 10th century AD (833 saka).

+The village is believed to be much older than the temple.
+Some lithic tools found at Trunyan indicate a culture of hunters-gatherers.

 Society

 Trunyan society consists of two main "castes", the banjar jero and the banjar jaba.
 The castes are based on bloodlines dating back to the Gelgel dynasty.
 The banjar jero are descendants of the Trunyanese who went out of the village to be appointed by the kings of Gelgel to rule; whereas the banjar jaba are descendants of people who were ruled by the banjar jero.
 This caste system is one of few examples of outside society affecting life in the most isolated Trunyan.
-Another example of outside influence on the Trunyanese is the requirement for young men to travel through lowland Bali for a period of time to live as beggars.
-This practice is similar to the monks of Thailand, and is derived from a strong Buddhist tradition of the 10th-century.
+Another example of outside influence on the Trunyanese is the requirement for young men to travel through lowland Bali for some time to live as beggars.
+This practice is similar to the monks of Thailand and is derived from a strong Buddhist tradition of the 10th century.

 Similar to other Balinese people, the Trunyanese place emphasis on prestige.
 Major ceremonies should be held as lavishly as possible.
 For example, wedding ceremonies are expected to be impressive, or not to be held at all.
 Since the Trunyanese economy is based on small-scale agriculture, accumulating money and possessions is relatively difficult.
 Many married couples with children in Trunyan perpetually postpone their wedding ceremonies just because of the high costs involved.

 Funeral rites

 The people of Trunyan practice customs found nowhere else in Bali, many even unique among the Bali Aga people.
 Among the unique customs of the Trunyanese is their treatment of dead bodies.
-Instead of cremations, the funeral rite of dead bodies in Trunyanese society is for them to be simply laid on the ground, covered by cloth and a bamboo cage, and left to decompose.
+Instead of cremations, the funeral rite for dead bodies in Trunyanese society is for them to be simply laid on the ground, covered by cloth and a bamboo cage, and left to decompose.
 The influence of an ancient banyan tree (known as taru menyan, literally "nice smelling tree") near the burial ground is thought to keep the corpses from smelling putrid.
 It is said that the tree emits a scent that neutralizes the smell of rotting bodies.
 It is also said that from this tree the name trunyan is derived.
 When a corpse has fully decomposed, the skull is placed on a stair-shaped stone altar which is located 500 meters north of the Banjar Kuban, a special place that can only be reached by boat.
 Only the bodies of married couples are allowed to be treated like this.
 If the deceased is not married, the body is buried at a cemetery.

-These Trunyanese funeral rites date back to the neolithic Agama Bayu sect, one of the six most important religious-spiritual sects during the pre-Hindu period in Bali.
+These Trunyanese funeral rites date back to the Neolithic Agama Bayu sect, one of the six most important religious-spiritual sects during the pre-Hindu period in Bali.
 The Agama Bayu worshipped the stars and the wind (angin ngelinus).